jpmadrigal07/usys-backend/README.md

 # Getting Started with USYS

-This is the backend service of the App.
+This is the backend service of the USYS App.
+This App is a University Management System.
+This App includes management of Student Portal, Admission, Registrar, Accounting, Assesment, Cashier, Document Requests, Employee, Stocks.

 ## Available Scripts